duncantl/CodeAnalysis/Topics/cran_survey.md

     + `<<-` assignments
     + calls to NSE/macro functions: `eval()`, `substitute()`, `quote()`, ...
     + calls to foreign functions: `.C()`, `.Call()`
+	  + use of registration of routines
    + comments and number of characters
     * namespacing: `::` and `:::`, also use `NAMESPACE` to identify calls to functions in other packages that don't use `::`
     * conditional assignments